• Skip to primary navigation

 Never walk away from the pan and if you notice the milk is boiling a bit too much or is starting to stick to the bottom of pan, reduce the flame and continue to stir.

-• Idea is to allow the milk to boil continuously till it thickens.
-Milk should continuously be boiling and bubbling.
+• Idea is to allow the milk to simmer continuously till it thickens.
+Milk should be bubbling and boiling slowly at all times.
 This process will take about 15-25 minutes.
 Milk will be fairly thick after 15-17 minutes of time has passed (Mine takes about 20 minutes).

-• Switch the flame off once milk has thickened and add a pinch of baking soda to it.
+• Switch the flame off once milk has thickened and add a pinch of baking soda to it and stir.

 • Keep stirring in intervals as the milk is cooling.
 This will prevent the prepared milk from forming a layer on top.